pdb-94/miguel/README.md

 |turbin_type|Turbine type|str|-|-|Turbine name and manufacturer from windpowerlib register|
 |tubine_height|Hub height|float|-|m||

 The weather data for the project location is retrieved by the Environment.
-The data source is [PVGIS](https://re.jrc.ec.europa.eu/pvg_tools/en/) hosted by the European Comission.
+The data source is [PVGIS](https://re.jrc.ec.europa.eu/pvg_tools/en/) hosted by the European Commission.
 Inside the class WindTurbine the weather data is processed so it can be used for the simulation.

 ##### Grid
 The class grid represents the power grid.
 The power grid provides electricity to the energy system.
-Depending on the input of blackout data a stable or unstable power grid is simulated.
+Depending on the input of blackout data, a stable or unstable power grid is simulated.
 The possibility of feed-in is determined in the Environment.
-To add a power grid to the Environment no specific parameters are needed.
+To add a power grid to the Environment, no specific parameters are needed.

 ##### Diesel Generator
-The class DieselGenerator is based on a simplfied, self created generator model.
+The class DieselGenerator is based on a simplified, self created generator model.
 The model assumes that in the future generators with low-load capability are used in PV-diesel hybrid systems.
-In comparison to conventional diesel generators, low-load diesel generators are more fuel efficient and therfore reduce CO2-emissions [3].
+In comparison to conventional diesel generators, low-load diesel generators are more fuel efficient and therefore reduce CO2-emissions [3].
 The input parameters for diesel generators are displayed in the table below.

 | Parameter | Description | dtype | Default | Unit| Comment |
 |-|-|-|-|-|-|